Published on Monday, March 9, 2026 | Updated on Tuesday, March 10, 2026

 - Key points:

-- Total annual inflation declined to 5.29%, a reduction of 6 bps compared with January, driven by the non-food basket, which stood at 5.17% due to the moderation in regulated prices.
+- Total annual inflation declined to 5.29%, a reduction of 6 bp compared to January, driven by the non-food basket, which stood at 5.17% (-24 bp compared to January), due to the moderation in regulated prices.

-- Regulated prices fell to 4.05%, benefiting from the COP 500 reduction in gasoline prices and a base effect in gas, although electricity recorded significant declines, mainly in Bogotá (-3.86% monthly).
+- Regulated prices fell to 4.05% year-on-year (-143 bp), supported by the COP 500 reduction in gasoline and a base effect in gas.
+Electricity also showed significant declines, mainly in Bogotá, with a monthly variation of -3.86%.

-- Services inflation increased to 6.45%, pressured by labor-intensive items such as meals outside the home, domestic services, and residential property management, reflecting the impact of the minimum wage increase.
+- Services inflation increased to 6.45% year-on-year (+12 bp), pressured by labor-intensive items such as food away from home and domestic services, reflecting the impact of the minimum wage increase.
+Meanwhile, goods inflation also increased to 3.03% year-on-year (+12 bp).

-- The food basket accelerated significantly to 5.84%, an increase of 73 bps compared with January, mainly explained by higher prices for perishable products such as potatoes and plantains due to the rainy season.
+- The food basket accelerated to 5.84% year-on-year (+73 bp compared to January), mainly driven by higher prices of perishable foods such as potatoes and plantains due to the rainy season.

-- Upward pressures are expected for the remainder of the year, driven by the persistence of minimum wage effects, the possible reversal of the base effect in gas tariffs, a potential depreciation of the peso, the effects of the rainy season, and uncertainty regarding international oil prices.
+- Inflation is expected to increase over the remainder of the year due to the persistence of minimum wage effects, the reversal of the base effect in gas tariffs, a possible depreciation of the peso, and the effects of the rainy season.

 Geographies